seregazhuk/seregazhuk.github.io_old/_posts/2017-06-16-phpreact-promises.md

 > *A promise represents a value that is not yet known while a deferred represents work that is not yet finished.*

 A **promise** is a placeholder for the initially unknown result of the asynchronous code while a **deferred** represents the code which is going to be executed to receive this result.
 Every deferred has its own promise which works as a proxy for the future result.
-While a promise is a result returned by some asynchronous code, a deferred can be resolved or rejected by it's caller, so we can separate the promise from the resolver.
+While a promise is a result returned by some asynchronous code, a deferred can be resolved or rejected by its caller, so we can separate the promise from the resolver.

 Create a deferred object: